u8array/ZebraPrintLab/README.md

 ### Saving and loading

-Use `.json` (File → Save Design) to save your work.
-It preserves every object exactly and can be reopened as a fully editable design. `.zpl` is a printer output format: use it to send to a printer, not to save your design.
+Both `.zpl` and `.json` round-trip cleanly. `.zpl` preserves all printable content and works as a design source: re-import it and keep editing. `.json` (File → Save Design) additionally stores designer-only state that has no ZPL representation: locked/hidden objects, items excluded from export, custom object names, and group structure.

 ---